TakashiYoneda/CNN_BehavioralCloning/writeup_template.md

 ####1.
 Solution Design Approach
 The overall strategy for deriving a model architecture was to light data with average CPU PC calculation.

-My first step was to use a convolution neural network model similar to the CIFAR10 model (deeper layers and deeper kernels in conv layer).
+./My first step was to use a convolution neural network model similar to the CIFAR10 model (deeper layers and deeper kernels in conv layer).
 I thought this model might be appropriate because of its good feature on detecting colored objects.

 In order to gauge how well the model was working, I checked loss of training and validation set with 11,500 samples.